 Click on this Link to access a list of other state health boards and facilty licensing agenices.

 For information regarding the Board's Rehabilitation and Monitoring Program ("RAMP") for impaired psychologists and behavior analysts, please click here.

 A Complaint may be filed when unprofessional conduct is alleged against a psychologist (except as noted above for Court-ordered services), behavior analyst, or applicant for licensure.

 To file a complaint against a licensed psychologist, licensed behavior analyst, or applicant for licensure, please complete the Complaint form, which may be downloaded from this page (see below) or under the "FORMS" tab (see "General Forms").
+You may submit any supporting documentation with the complaint.
 The Board accepts complaints by mail, via fax to 602-542-8279, or by email to: [email protected]